Galway

-Galway (/ˈɡɔːlweɪ/ GAWL-way; Gaillimh, [ˈɡal̠ʲɪvʲ]) is a city in the West of Ireland, in the province of Connacht, which is the county town of County Galway.
+Galway (/ˈɡɔːlweɪ/ GAWL-way; Gaillimh, [ˈɡal̠ʲɪvʲ]) is a city in (and the county town of) County Galway.
 It lies on the River Corrib between Lough Corrib and Galway Bay.
-It is the most populous settlement in the province of Connacht, the sixth most populous city on the island of Ireland and the fourth most populous in the Republic of Ireland, with a population at the 2022 census of 83,456.
+It is the most populous settlement in the province of Connacht, the fifth most populous city on the island of Ireland and the fourth most populous in the Republic of Ireland, with a population at the 2022 census of 85,910.

-Located near an earlier settlement, Galway grew around a fortification built by the King of Connacht in 1124.
+Located near an earlier settlement, Galway grew around a fortification built by the King of Connacht, Tairrdelbach Ua Conchobair in 1124.
 A municipal charter in 1484 allowed citizens of the by then walled city to form a council and mayoralty.
 Controlled largely by a group of merchant families, the Tribes of Galway, the city grew into a trading port.
-Following a period of decline, as of the 21st century, Galway is a tourist destination known for festivals and events including the Galway Arts Festival.
+Following a period of decline, as of the 21st century, Galway is a tourist destination known for festivals and events including the Galway International Arts Festival.

 In 2018, Galway was named the European Region of Gastronomy.
 The city was the European Capital of Culture for 2020, alongside Rijeka, Croatia.

 Name

-The city's name comes from the Irish name Gaillimh, which formed the western boundary of the earliest settlement, Dún Gaillimhe "Fort Gaillimh".
+The city's name comes from the Irish name Gaillimh, a river which formed the western boundary of the earliest settlement, Dún Gaillimhe "Fort Gaillimh".
 (Mythical and alternative derivations of the name are given in History of Galway).
-Historically, the name was Anglicised as Galliv or Gallive, closer to the Irish pronunciation.
+Historically, the name was anglicised as Galliv or Gallive, closer to the Irish pronunciation.
 The city's name in Latin is Galvia.
 Residents of the city are referred to as Galwegians.

 The city also bears the nickname "City of the Tribes" (Cathair na dTreabh) because of the fourteen merchant families called the "tribes of Galway" who led the city in its Hiberno-Norman period.